subham777X/The-SQL-Projects/README.md

 # The-SQL-Projects
-These are PostgreSQL based DataWarehouse Projects
+These are PostgreSQL based Projects